thinkst/canarytools-docs/docs/api-reference/bird-management.md

     response: JSON structure with the result indicator and `bundle_tag` if successful.
 ---

-# Device Management
+# Bird Management

-These are a collection of endpoints that allow you to manage your device remotely.
+These are a collection of endpoints that allow you to manage your Bird remotely.

 <APIEndpoints :endpoints="$page.frontmatter.endpoints" :path="$page.regularPath"/>

-## Reboot Device
+## Reboot Bird

 <APIDetails :endpoint="$page.frontmatter.endpoints.reboot_device"/>

-## Update Device
+## Update Bird

 ::: tip
-By default, your devices will automatically update.
+By default, your Birds will automatically update.
 This endpoint is only useful if you have disabled automatic updates.
 :::

 <APIDetails :endpoint="$page.frontmatter.endpoints.update_device">